Lockheed P-2 Neptune: Nuclear bomber

-At the end of World War II, the US Navy felt the need to acquire a nuclear strike capability to maintain its political influence.
+At the end of World War II, USN leaders felt the need to acquire a nuclear strike capability to maintain the Navy's relevance (see Revolt of the Admirals).
 In the short term, carrier-based aircraft were the best solution.
 The large Fat Man nuclear munitions at that time were bulky and required a very large aircraft to carry them.
-The US Navy Bureau of Ordnance built 25 outdated but more compact Little Boy nuclear bombs to be used in the smaller bomb bay of the P2V Neptune.
-There was enough fissionable material available by 1948 to build ten complete uranium projectiles and targets, although there were only enough initiators to complete six.
-The U.S. Navy improvised a carrier-based nuclear strike aircraft by modifying the P2V Neptune for carrier takeoff using jet assisted takeoff (JATO) rocket boosters, with initial takeoff tests in 1948.
-However, the Neptune could not land on a carrier, therefore the crew had to either make their way to a friendly land base after a strike, or ditch in the sea near a U.S. Navy vessel.
-It was replaced in this emergency role by the North American AJ Savage (transferred to the Pacific Fleet in October 1952) the first nuclear strike aircraft that was fully capable of carrier launch and recovery operations; it was also short-lived in that role as the US Navy was adopting fully jet powered nuclear strike aircraft.
+The USN Bureau of Ordnance built 25 outdated but more compact Little Boy nuclear bombs to be used in the smaller bomb bay of the P2V Neptune.
+Enough fissionable material was available by 1948 to build 10 complete uranium projectiles and targets, although only enough initiators were available to complete six.
+The U.S. Navy improvised a carrier-based nuclear strike aircraft by modifying the P2V Neptune for carrier takeoff using jet-assisted takeoff rocket boosters, with initial takeoff tests in 1948.
+However, the Neptune could not land on a carrier, so the crew had to either make their way to a friendly land base after a strike or ditch in the sea near a USN vessel.
+It was replaced in this emergency role by the North American AJ Savage (transferred to the Pacific Fleet in October 1952), the first nuclear strike aircraft that was fully capable of carrier launch and recovery operations; it was also short-lived in that role as the USN was adopting fully jet-powered nuclear-strike aircraft.

 Covert operations P2V-7U/RB-69A variants

-In 1954, under Project Cherry, the US Central Intelligence Agency (CIA) obtained five, newly built P2V-7 and converted them into P2V-7U/RB-69A variants by Lockheed's Skunk Works at Hangar B5 in Burbank, California for the CIA's own private fleet of covert ELINT/ferret aircraft.
-Later, to make up for P2V-7U/RB-69A operational losses, the CIA obtained and converted two existing US Navy P2V-7s, one in September 1962 and one in December 1964, to P2V-7U/RB-69A Phase VI standard, and they also acquired an older P2V-5 from the US Navy as a training aircraft in 1963.
-Test flights were made by lead aircraft at Edwards AFB from 1955 to 1956 with all the aircraft painted with a dark sea blue color but with USAF markings.
+In 1954, under Project Cherry, the US Central Intelligence Agency (CIA) obtained five newly built P2V-7 aircraft and converted them into P2V-7U/RB-69A variants by Lockheed's Skunk Works at Hangar B5 in Burbank, California, for the CIA's own private fleet of covert ELINT/ferret aircraft.
+Later, to make up for P2V-7U/RB-69A operational losses, the CIA obtained and converted two existing US Navy P2V-7s, one in September 1962 and one in December 1964, to P2V-7U/RB-69A Phase VI standard, and it also acquired an older P2V-5 from the USN as a training aircraft in 1963.
+Test flights were made by lead aircraft at Edwards AFB from 1955 to 1956 with all the aircraft painted with a dark sea blue color, but with USAF markings.
 In 1957, one P2V-7U was sent to Eglin AFB for testing aircraft performance at low level and under adverse conditions.